github/relative-time-element/README.md

 $ bower install time-elements
 ```

 This component is built on the upcoming [Web Component](http://webcomponents.org/) stack.
 Specifically, it requires a feature called [Custom Elements](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/).
-You'll need need to use a Polyfill to get this feature today.
+You'll need to use a Polyfill to get this feature today.
 Either the [Polymer](http://www.polymer-project.org/) or [X-Tag](http://www.x-tags.org/) frameworks supply a polyfill or you can install the standalone [CustomElements](https://github.com/Polymer/CustomElements) polyfill.

 ``` html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/polymer/0.2.2/platform.js"></script>